 Using your brain to read, study, or learn new material can be difficult and make your condition worse.
 So, if you have work or studying to do, spread it out and remember to take breaks.

 Part of speedy recovery involves avoiding activities that can make your injury worse.
 Here are some things you should avoid as part of proper concussion protocol:

 Excessive physical activity may increase your risk of another injury.
 Plus, an increased heart rate can make your symptoms worse.
 Your body needs time to recover.

 The good thing is that light activity like walking or riding a stationary bike can help you recover.
 Feel free to exercise, but don’t go overboard.
 Listen to your body and resume your workouts gradually.

 Driving Too Soon and Taking Pain Relievers

 As a precaution, you shouldn’t drive for at least 24 hours after a concussive injury.
 This is because your reaction time generally slows down, which increases the risk of an accident.

 You should use caution when taking aspirin or anti-inflammatory medications.
 These can increase your risk of bleeding and also mask your symptoms.

 When it comes to concussions, you should never underestimate them.
 This common brain injury can disrupt your mental functions.
 If left untreated, it can lead to long-term consequences.
 People with untreated concussions can suffer from headaches and fatigue for years after the injury.

 Concussions can be scary, especially when they happen to you or a loved one.
 Following proper concussion protocol can save your life.
 These tips and best practices will help you handle the situation when it arises, and speed up recovery.
-Contact our clinic if you’re in need of a concussion evaluation or have more questions about concussion protocol.
+Contact our physical therapy concussion clinic if you’re in need of a concussion evaluation or have more questions about concussion protocol.